Sen: Considering they've already done funnyparodies of North Korea, the above seems inexplicable.

 Math Wizard Boy: "6 Reasons it is Impossible to Quit World of Warcraft" was a good article up until reason #1.
-Keep in mind, up until this point, the format is a question questioning something about the game that outsiders might look at and think WTF. i.e., "How can you play the same game for eight years without getting tired of it?", and the author explains that The Dev Team Thinks of Everything and is constantly adding new stuff to the game.
+Keep in mind, up until this point, the format is a question questioning something about the game that outsiders might look at and think WTF. i.e., "How can you play the same game for eight years without getting tired of it?", and the author explains that the developers are constantly adding new stuff to the game.
 So for #1, the question is "[the expansion pack Mists of Pandaria] looks incredibly retarded.
 Does playing it mean you are retarded?"
 The author's short answer is yes.
-The long answer involves criticizing the World of Warcraft community (because the panda was the most requested idea from the players), calling the idea "buttfuck stupid", and saying that "Anyone who buys the game so that they can pretend to be [Po from] Kung Fu Panda isn't old enough to play video games in the first place".
+The long answer involves criticizing the WoW community (because the panda was the most requested idea from the players), calling the idea "buttfuck stupid", and saying that "Anyone who buys the game so that they can pretend to be [Po from] Kung Fu Panda isn't old enough to play video games in the first place".
 Really?
-This is an article about why it's impossible to quit World of Warcraft, and the "number one" reason why is because an expansion looks retarded and anyone who plays it is too?
+This is an article about why it's impossible to quit WoW, and the "number one" reason why is because an expansion looks retarded and anyone who plays it is too?.

 Tropers/Reviewgamesh: McKinney doesn't seem to have a grasp on the fact that the games are quite aware of their Camp factor whereas the movies play all of their tropes completely straight.
 His opinions on the characters- Leon, unlikable, really?- also make it look like he's just looking for something to bitch about.
 The game characters grab the Idiot Ball and run with it sometimes, but that absolutely pales to what happens anytime Alice steps within 10 feet of a character from the games in one of the films.